-Rodolfo in La Bohème has played a central role in Ayan’s career; it was in this role that me made his debuts at the Paris Opera, Teatro Colon in Buenos Aires, Dutch National Opera, Canadian Opera Company, Hungarian State Opera in Budapest, Royal Swedish Opera in Stockholm, and in Baden-Baden.
-He has also sung the role at the Royal Opera House, Covent Garden, Deutsche Oper Berlin, Semperoper Dresden, Bavarian State Opera in Munich, and in Cologne and Sao Paulo.
-Ayan sang his first Alfredo in La Traviata at the Teatro Carlo Felice in Genoa under Fabio Luisi and subsequently made debuts in this role at the Metropolitan Opera, San Francisco Opera, Den Norske Opera in Oslo, and Glyndebourne Festival.
+Rodolfo in La bohème has played a central role in Ayan’s career; it was in this role that me made his debuts at Opéra national de Paris, Teatro Colon, Dutch National Opera, Canadian Opera Company, Hungarian State Opera, Royal Swedish Opera, and in Baden-Baden.
+He has also sung the role at the Royal Opera House, Deutsche Oper Berlin, Semperoper Dresden, Bayerische Staatsoper, and in Cologne and São Paulo.
+Ayan sang his first Alfredo in La traviata at the Teatro Carlo Felice in Genoa under Fabio Luisi and subsequently made debuts in this role at the Metropolitan Opera, San Francisco Opera, Den Norske Opera, and Glyndebourne Festival.
 His debuts at both La Scala and in Munich were as Nemorino in L’elisir d’amore, at the Royal Opera House and Deutsche Oper Berlin as Ruggero in La Rondine, and at Opera Australia as Il Duca in Rigoletto.
-Ayan sang his first performances of Edgardo in Lucia di Lammermoor and as Des Grieux in Massenet’s Manon at the Cologne Opera.
-Last season, Ayan appeared as the Singer in the new production of Der Rosenkavalier for his debut at the Staatsoper Berlin.
+Ayan sang his first performances of Edgardo in Lucia di Lammermoor and as Des Grieux in Massenet’s Manon at Cologne Opera.
+In the 2019/20 season, Ayan appeared as the Singer in a new production of Der Rosenkavalier for his debut at Staatsoper Berlin.
 Following his debut at the Metropolitan Opera as Alfredo, Ayan has returned to the company as Christian in Alfano’s Cyrano de Bergerac and as Rinuccio in Gianni Schicchi.